joemccall86/cap5600-project2/report.md

 * Score for each "arm" (county) computed based on number of positive results
 * Results are fed into the agent to help determine the distribution of test kits
 * The agent distributes the test kit
+* The score for the agent is computed and added to the county
+* At the end of the simulation the scores for each county are summed to display the final score.

 ## Naive Agent